Dans-labs/ddps-docs/docs/intro.md

-# DICE Digital Preservation Service
+# Digital Preservation Service

 !!! warning "Living Document (WIP)"

     This document is currently **under development**, which means **"Work in Progress"**.
+	Don’t cite this document other than as work in progress.
     It is carried out in the context of the [DICE project]{target="_blank"} (Data Infrastructure Capacities for EOSC), funded by the EU's Horizon 2020 project call H2020-INFRAEOSC-2018-2020 under Grant Agreement no. 101017207.

 ## Introduction
-This document defines the Functional and Technical requirements for creating and using the DICE Digital Preservation Service (DDPS).
+This document defines the Functional and Technical requirements for creating and using the Digital Preservation Service (DPS).
 This document is work in progress.

 The technical specifications for long-term-archiving notifications are being developed within DICE Task 4.3: Long Term Preservation.